EPFL-ENAC/co2-calculator-user-doc/docs/en/acknowledgements.md

 **SDSC Team**: For developing the procurement analysis tool and supporting technical integrations.

-**SV-IT and Wavemind** : For building the initial prototype that served as the foundation for early iterations.
+**School of Life Sciences and Wavemind** : For building the initial prototype that served as the foundation for early iterations.

 **Project Managers**: For their contributions across all project stages: scoping, execution, deployment, and continuous improvement.